 Kelly has been the lighting designer for hundreds of productions across the country.
 Some of his design credits include Uprising of Love featuring Sting, Patti LuPone, and Jane Lynch at the Gershwin Theatre in New York and theatrical productions including Moon Over Buffalo, The Music Man, How to Succeed in Business Without Really Trying, Damn Yankees, The Wiz, Grease, and Guys and Dolls.

-Principal Experience Producer and Storyteller
+Chief Executive Officer / Principal Experience Producer

 From lighting and effects spectaculars, to theming a land or attraction at a theme park, to a new musical, everything Jayson produces tells a story and creates a memorable experience.
 Jayson is a Tony Award-nominated producer who brings 20 years of creative development, management, and leadership to every project.